 - the ability to troubleshoot or manage user enrollments in existing spaces

-- the ability to request non-academic Carmen course shells
+- the ability to create non-academic Carmen course shells (pending)

 Affiliates are given additional methods to contact the eLearning Support team.
 When feasible, they are informed about upcoming maintenance plans or known issues before announcements are made to the university as a whole.
 Affiliates may also receive early knowledge about or special access to other Office of Distance Education and eLearning opportunities (for instance, limited-enrollment workshops or new tools and pilot projects).